aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Resource `AllowedValidators`

 This provides an ACL for Testnet purposes.
-In testnet, everyone is a whale, a whale can be a validator.
-This allows a testnet to bring additional entities into the validator set without compromising the security of the testnet.
+In testnet, everyone is a whale, a whale can be a validator.<br/> This allows a testnet to bring additional entities into the validator set without compromising the<br/> security of the testnet.
 This will NOT be enabled in Mainnet.

 <pre><code>struct AllowedValidators has key<br/></code></pre>